IndigoUnited/js-promtie/README.md

 #### nodeify([fn]) -> Function

-Returns a function that calls the callback function with the resulting value, ignoring the error.
+Returns a function that calls the callback function with the resulting value or the error.
+If the callback throws an error, it will be globally thrown.
-If no callback is provided, the returned function simply returns the value.
+If no callback is provided, the returned function simply returns the value or continues to propagate the error.
 Useful for APIs that still want to support callback style.

 **Example:**